 Still, David’s response to me wasn’t in the democratic spirit.
 I’m not a racist and never was one.
 I’m a big believer in human rights.
 Maybe David just doesn’t like religious people – if they’re nobodies.
+(Therefore, I must have mentioned Jehovah God in my letter to him.
+But I don’t have a copy of the original.)
 He could have sent me a normal letter with just a few lines explaining his position.
 Instead, he sent me a postcard with his face filling out the borders and his scribbled, nasty response on the back.
 He knew I’d enjoy getting that in the mail.
 That was the low point of my letter writing hobby.
 I used to write letters to all kinds of people – and out of them all only David’s response was hostile – partly because I am religious and felt that it was a good way to minister and witness to others, as I was trained to do when I was with Jehovah’s Witnesses.
 I don’t think I was with Jehovah’s Witnesses at the time I wrote to David.
 Even after I decided to quit associating with them (I had too many disagreements with them about beliefs and something else happened that soured me on them.), I continued to believe that preaching (which I know is a word that has ugly connotations) was something I must do, provided it is done properly (only to those interested, never with your foot in the door).
 I even considered going door to door independently.
 As for David’s postcard to me, I was keeping it in a special album that I lent to a fellow security guard who shortly after that disappeared.
 That was the last time I saw my album.
 Nobody at work even knew where he went.
 He was Pakistani.
 But there wasn’t any information on the post card other than the short nasty response David gave me, above.
 (I did also get an interesting reply from the PMO about a letter I sent having to do with marijuana.
 It wasn’t overtly nasty.
 But it was cold.)

 I just finished watching the video.
 After all these years, I finally heard the debate!
 Fascinating.
 The audience was annoying however.
 Everyone wants attention.
 Once you have an official bad guy up on stage, then the seekers for attention, if they’re there, will let rip.
 David Suzuki began by congratulating Canadians on being so nice.
 He did that after JP Rushston spoke for 20 minutes and when he began his opening 20 minute comment.
 As the debate progressed, and once the mic was passed around to audience members, the howlers started, each one feeding the courage and brazeness of the next.
 It wasn’t out of control nasty, but it was nasty.
 One idiot old guy was out in the aisle offering to take his penis out and show everyone, for example.
 Yee frikking haw.
 There’s your precious, noble voters, David.